-The only encounter most people ever have with police is a traffic stop, and its no different.
+The only encounter most people ever have with police is a traffic stop.
 Probably everyone has been stopped at some point in time – rightly or wrongly.
 While traffic charges are not generally serious, they do involve a number of rights that we all have as both United States and Texas citizens.
+The purpose of this article is to explain some of those rights.
+The following information is general, because each case is different.
+When courts are asked to review a traffi stop, they look at all the facts.
+That means theere is no simple answer to most questions.

 Everyone has a constitutional right to be free from unreasonable searches and seizures; that is guaranteed by the Fourth Amendment of the United States Constitution.
 What that means generally, is that the police must have a reason to stop you, or search you.
 It is important to remember that they need a reason to stop you.
 They cannot simply see someone driving down the road, and decide to pull them over to see what they are up to.
 They need a reason to believe they are doing something wrong or illegal.
 The most common reason people are stopped is the violation of some traffic law.
 A police officer may believe you are speeding, or your license and registration is not current, or perhaps some of the equipment on your car is not operating correctly.
 All of those are valid reasons to stop you, and they give the officer “probable cause” to do that.